tranek/GASShooter/README.md

 The Hero character does have mana but no abilities currently use it.
 This project's inception started when the new BioShock was announced and the idea was to include BioShock-like upgradeable abilities.
 That made the scope too large, but it is something that may be revisited in the future.

+Secondary ammo is not used.
+It would be used for things like rifle grenades.

 ## Concepts covered

 * [Ability Batching](https://github.com/tranek/GASDocumentation#concepts-ga-batching)